OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_uiextensibilitytutorial.md

 Now that you have completed the [Beginner Tutorial](https://docs.omnialowcode.com/omnia3_beginnertutorial.html), whose result is a functional order management application, this UI Extensibility Tutorial will focus on the execution of behaviours on the user interface (client browser).

-In this example, we'll add a new boolean attribute to our document, so that we can give the user the option to "Close" a document when its order is fullfilled.
-After the user declares the order as fullfilled, the entire document becomes "read only" and cannot be changed again.
+In this example, we'll add a new boolean attribute to our document, so that we can give the user the option to "Close" a document when its order is fulfilled.
+After the user declares the order as fulfilled, the entire document becomes "read only" and cannot be changed again.

 To know more about how User Interface (UI) Behaviours work, see our [User Inteface Behaviour page](omnia3_modeler_uibehaviours.html).